hailanyi/VirConv/README.md

 **For training the VirConv-S:**

-You need first train a VirConv-T:
+You should firstly train a VirConv-T:
 ```
 cd tools
 python3 train.py --cfg_file cfgs/models/kitti/VirConv-T.yaml